DanielAndreassen97/BIRammeverkGUID/README.md

 streamlit run main.py
 ```

 Streamlit configuration files are kept in the `.streamlit/` folder.
 Data created through the UI is stored as JSON files inside `pages_data/`.
+Customer specific data resides in subfolders named after each customer.

 ## Authentication

-The app now displays a simple login screen before showing the configuration pages.
+The app now displays a simple login screen at `/login` before showing the configuration pages.
 Credentials are stored in a `users.json` file at the repository root.
 The repository ships with a test account:

 ```